 The Revised VIA Adult Assessments

 In July 2017, the VIA Institute completed and released a substantial revision of the VIA Inventory of Strengths, as well as the development of several new scales.
 These new assessments are part of the VIA Assessment Suite for Adults.
-For each of these assessments signature strengths, 24 strength scales, and 9 virtue scales can be computed.
+For each of these assessments signature strengths, 24 strength scales, 6 scales representing the Peterson and Seligman (2004) virtue model, and 3 scales representing the McGrath (2015) virtue model can be computed

 ***A complete Technical Report describing the Assessment Suite for Adults is available here.